tiared/notes.stuartpb.com/perfect-workspace.md

 (You know, this "endeavor" definition is another kind of important concept I should probably elaborate on somewhere, kind of like what I'm doing with "SACRED".
 "Of benefit to the general public" doesn't have to mean *everybody* can use it: it means *anybody* can use it, in the sense that they don't have to be a coworker in your company - that's what the "A" in SACRED is all about - wait no I fucked up, let me try this again.)

-("Of benefit to the general public" doesn't have to mean *everybody* can use it: it means *somebody* who isn't you could realistically be expected to take a potential interest in the same work, personally.)
+("Of benefit to the general public" doesn't have to mean *everybody* can use it: it means *somebody* who isn't you could reasonably be expected to take a potential interest in the same work, personally.
+Something where sharing it with them doesn't impact you at all.)

 Like, my personal photos don't need to be public, because they're not the kind of thing where somebody's going to be struggling with something, and then they come across my work, and it makes their life easier.
 But the system I use for *uploading and backing up* those photos *absolutely does* need to be public.